tobirohrer/ai-grid-hackathon/tourism_mv.md

 **The link to the data will be shared during the event on site.**

-An important piece of information is that the **descriptions of the events and attractions are in German**.
+An important piece of information is that the **descriptions of the events and activities are in German**.
 You can choose whether you work with the data in German or whether you want to add translation as part of your pipeline (or model).

 The dataset consists of 2 files: